landscape of red rocks state park in usa

 • Less Traffic: It’s a bit more off the beaten path, so you won’t find the crowds that Camelback attracts.

-• Dog Friendly: If your dog is up for a challenge, Tom’s Thumb Trail in the McDowell Sonoran Preserve is a fantastic option.
+• Dog Friendly: If your dog is up for a challenge, Tom’s Thumb in the McDowell Sonoran Preserve is a fantastic option.
 This 4-mile round trip trail offers a good workout with its steep inclines and rocky terrain, but the stunning views from the top make it all worthwhile.

 Insider Tips: